xstraven/writer-app/README.md

 1) Install dependencies (managed by uv):

    - Install uv: https://docs.astral.sh/uv/
+   - Ensure Python 3.13 is available.
+With uv you can install it via:
+     - `uv python install 3.13`
+     - Optionally set as default for this project: `uv python pin 3.13`
    - Then in this folder run: `uv sync`
+   - Install the package (editable): `uv pip install -e .`

 2) Configure environment: